zlogic/mendix-docs/content/en/docs/appstore/create-content/guidelines-content-creators.md

    {{< figure src="/attachments/appstore/sharing-content/github-releases.png" >}}

 5. Link this GitHub release to the upcoming Mendix Marketplace release by mentioning the GitHub release number in the description.
-For more details, see the [Package](/appstore/sharing-content/#package) and [Updating Existing Marketplace Content](/appstore/sharing-content/#updating) sections below.
+For more details, see the [Package](/appstore/sharing-content/#package) and [Updating Existing Marketplace Content](/appstore/sharing-content/#updating) sections in *How to Submit Marketplace Content*.

 ## Preparing Your Submission